thehackerwithin/iiasa/README.md

 #### Build the site locally

 - Install Jekyll: `gem install jekyll`
-- Run the jekyll server: `jekyll --server`
+- Run the jekyll server: `jekyll --server --baseurl=`

 You should have a server up and running locally at <http://localhost:4000>.